Trump Attends Opening Of Mississippi Civil Rights Museum Despite Controversy

 Mississippi Civil Rights Museum Tells A Difficult Story

 Trump, at the invitation of Mississippi's Republican Gov. Phil Bryant earlier this week, was slated to participate in the public ceremony marking the museum's opening.
-But, that plan was scuttled after some prominent figures said they would not attend because Trump would be there.
+But that plan was scuttled after some prominent figures said they would not attend because Trump would be there.
 The president ended up delivering his remarks to a smaller crowd at a private event inside an auditorium just before the larger public ceremony held outside in the brisk December weather.

-Trump also said Saturday that the museum records the "oppression, cruelty and injustice inflicted on the African-American community" and he highlighted the work done by civil rights leaders like Rev. Martin Luther King Jr. and Medgar Evers, a Mississippi native and NAACP activist in the state who was killed by a white supremacist in 1963 outside his home late one night in Jackson.
+Trump also said Saturday that the museum records the "oppression, cruelty and injustice inflicted on the African-American community," and he highlighted the work done by civil rights leaders like Rev. Martin Luther King Jr. and Medgar Evers, a Mississippi native and NAACP activist in the state who was killed by a white supremacist in 1963 outside his home late one night in Jackson.

 "Here we memorialize the brave men and women who struggled to sacrifice and sacrifice so much so that others can live in freedom," the president said.